Creating a stronger airline for you

 Using your miles

-As we work toward aligning our two loyalty programs, we're raising redemption levels for roundtrip travel on medium and high awards between the continental U.S. and Canada for travel booked on/after August 1, 2014.
+As we work toward aligning our two loyalty programs, we're raising redemption levels for roundtrip travel on medium and high awards between the continental U.S. and Canada.
 We're raising redemption levels for roundtrip travel on medium and high awards between the continental U.S. and Canada.
 We’re also raising the redemption levels for First Class awards on three-class service within and between the continental U.S. and Canada on oneworld® and partner flights.

 When you fly on either airline, you're allowed 1 carry-on bag and 1 personal item.